SharePoint/sp-dev-docs/docs/schema/gallery-element-commanduidefinitiontype-complextypeapphostwebfeatures.md

 ms.date: 06/10/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: c7d94a88-407f-5ef6-d6dd-dbc4084f6df7
 ---

 # Gallery element (CommandUIDefinitionType complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information